Vanilla-OS/website/articles/2024-07-22-vanilla-os-2-orchid-interview-with-luca-and-mirko.md

 In this context the atomicity is achieved by using some concepts:

-- **immutability**: the running partition *must not be modifiable at runtime*, this ensures runtime stability (no packages/libraries are changed underneath running programs) and ensures that a bootable/running system stays so
+- **immutability**: the running partition *must not be modifiable at runtime*, this ensures runtime stability (no packages/libraries are changed underneath running programs) and ensures that a bootable/running system stays so.
-- **system images**: an update is shipped as a complete system image, it is not handled by a package manager, this ensures that a complete system is deployed at once
+- **system images**: an update is shipped as a complete system image, it is not handled by a package manager, this ensures that a complete system is deployed at once.
 - **atomic swaps**: a new image is deployed in the non-running partition, and only if every step is successful, the old image will be removed, using a single, atomic, syscall.

 These three concepts ensure that a system modification (an update, a package install, ...) is applied: